CarloFerritto/Structural_connectomes_in_Aging/README.md

 Before dowloading the images we suggest to:
    * filter the patients through the advance search tool and select: ADNI3 as cohort, "Prisma" and "Prisma fit" as scanner models.
    * filter the patients through the "Mayo(Jack Lab) - ADNI 3 MRI QC" file, selecting only the patients the have the T1w, DWI (multishell) and field map which passed the quality check.
-   * filter the patients through "Diagnosis", using the "Diagnosti summary" file and selecting the subjects classified as control (1) at the time of the visit.
+   * filter the patients through "Diagnosis", using the "Diagnostic summary" file and selecting the subjects classified as control (1) at the time of the visit.

-Once you have all the possible subjects we suggest to build an excel file similar dataset.xlsx. <br>
+Once you have all the possible subjects we suggest to build an excel file similar to dataset.xlsx. <br>
 In order to fill it you can use the Excel_manager.py script and the following excel files: MRI3META, PTDEMOG, DXSUM, UCBERKELEY_AMY,MMSE, MOCA,UCD_WMH. <br>
 Based on the resulting Excel file, only one visit per patient should be selected, and only visits with WMH values available. <br>
 To reduce the dataset to 50 patients, one can use the script patients_selection.py that aims to balance the gender of the patients and select those with the most uniform distribution of WMHB values.<br>